How to Find the Best Estate Agents Near Me

-Estate agents, who play a fundamental role in our home buying, selling and renting process, aren’t particularly trusted in the UK.
-A 2021 Ipsos MORI poll revealed that only 32% of people felt they could trust an estate agent to tell the truth.
-But why the lack of trust?
+Estate agents are important in buying, selling, and renting homes.
+However, they are not very trusted in the UK.
+A 2025 Ipsos Veracity Index survey revealed that only 32% of people felt they could trust an estate agent to tell the truth.
+Marking a 5% decrease from the previous year.

 Estate agent regulation

 Agents are regulated under the Estate Agents Act 1979, which outlines the duties owed to buyer and seller clients.
-However, operators are not required to hold a license or qualification, so anyone can set up a sales or letting agency.
+Operators do not need a license or qualification.
+This means anyone can start a sales or letting agency.

 That’s not to say all agents operate in bad faith.
 Indeed, many of them opt to be regulated over and above what is legally required, are highly experienced and provide sellers and renters with a five-star service.
 You just need to know where to find them.